History of concubinage in the Muslim world: Abolition in the Muslim World

+Harem concubines existed in Saudi Arabia until the very end of the abolition of slavery in Saudi Arabia in 1962.
+King Abdulaziz of Saudi Arabia (r.
+1932–1953) are known to have had a harem of twenty-two women, many of them concubines.
+Baraka Al Yamaniyah (died 22 August 2018), for example, was the concubine of King Abdulaziz of Saudi Arabia (r.
+1932–1953) and the mother of Muqrin bin Abdulaziz (born 1945), who was crown prince of Saudi Arabia in 2015.

+In August 1962, the king's son Prince Talal stated that he had decided to free his 32 slaves and fifty slave concubines.

+After the abolition of slavery in Saudi Arabia in 1962, the Anti-Slavery International and the Friends World Committee expressed their appreciation over the emancipation edict of 1962, but did ask if any countries would be helped to find their own nationals in Saudi harems who might want to return home; this was a very sensitive issue, since there was an awareness that women were enslaved as concubines (sex slaves) in the seclusion of the harems, and that there were no information as to whether the abolition of slavery had affected them.

 Colonial governments and independent Muslim states restricted slave raids and the slave trade in response to pressure from Western liberals and nascent Muslim abolitionist movements.
 Eliminating slavery was an even more difficult task.
 Many Muslim governments had refused to sign the international treaties against slavery which the League of Nations was co-ordinating since 1926.
 This refusal was also an issue at the 1948 Universal Declaration of Human Rights and at the 1956 Anti-Slavery Convention.
 It was mostly because of the pressure from European colonial powers and economic changes that slavery was abolished.
 While the institution was eventually abolished, there was no internally well-developed Islamic narrative against slave-ownership.

-In the 1830s, a group of ulama led by Waji al-Din Saharanpuri issued a fatwathat it was lawful to enslave even those men and women "who sought refuge" after battle.
+In the 1830s, a group of ulama led by Waji al-Din Saharanpuri issued a fatwa that it was lawful to enslave even those men and women "who sought refuge" after battle.
 Sayyed Imdad Ali Akbarabadi led ulama in publishing a lot of material in defence of traditional kinds of slavery.
 Sayyid Muhammad Askari condemned the idea of abolishing slavery.
 In the 19th century, some ulama in Cairo refused to allow slave girls, who had been freed under secular law, to marry unless they had obtained permission from their owner.
 After 1882 the Egyptian ulama refused to prohibit slavery on the grounds that the Prophet had never forbidden it.
 In 1899 a scholar from Al-Azhar, Shaykh Muhammad Ahmad al-Bulayqi implicitly defended concubinage and refuted modernist arguments.
 Most ulama in West Africa opposed abolition.
 They ruled that concubinage was still allowed with women of slave descent.